 - Please do not attend your appointment if you have symptoms.

 - Please do not arrive earlier than 15 minutes before your appointment.

-- Please proceed directly to your appointment on arrival and leave directly afterwards (the food court is currently closed to visitors)
+- Please proceed directly to your appointment on arrival and leave directly afterwards.

 Bringing children to your appointment